theandrew168/bronzebeard/docs/assembly_language.rst

 Each register is cable of a holding a single 32-bit value (or 64 bits on a 64-bit system).
 Register 0 is the only special case: it always holds the value zero no matter what gets written to it.
 There also exists the "program counter" which is a register that holds the location of the current program's execution.
-This "PC" register can't be accessed directly but is utilized by certain instructions.
+This :code:`pc` register can't be accessed directly but is utilized by certain instructions.

 A given register can be referenced in multiple ways: by number, by name, or by its alias.
 The alias and suggested usage of each register can be ignored when writing simple assembly programs.